Cryptographic Applications

 Step 1: Identify Security Requirements

-Select an algorithm that aligns with your security requirements.
-For example, use AES for encrypting sensitive data or RSA for secure communication.
+Select cryptographic algorithms based on your requirements.
+For example, use AES for data encryption and RSA for secure key exchange.

 Tips for do's and don'ts in cryptographic applications